 Adyen dynamically determines if an IP address is a shared IP address and does not include these in the rule calculation.
 This is to reduce the effect that using networks such as Wi-Fi hotspots have on good users' scores.
 The shared IP address check allows merchants to flag for the use of these shared IP addresses if needed.

-- Merchants can establish a threshold for both the number of unique IP addresses and the timeframe allowed.
+- You can establish a threshold for both the number of unique IP addresses and the timeframe allowed.
 The default is 2 times over 3 days.

 The risk check fires on the transaction after the set threshold.
-So, if a merchant sets a threshold of 2 in 3 days, it fires on the 3rd IP address recorded in that 3-day period (not counting shared IPs).
+So, if you set a threshold of 2 in 3 days, it fires after the shopper makes a purchase from the third distinct IP address recorded in that 3-day period (not counting shared IPs).